nus-cs2103-AY2122S1/tp/docs/team/vimuthm.md

           * Allows the user to filter by other variables such as vaccination, faculty, email in addition to name.
       * Justification:
           * This significantly increases the usability of the `find` feature.
 In the context of the app, there's a need to be able to filter by vaccination status, different blocks, levels and faculties for the admin to disemminate information to the right students.
-      * Highlights:
-          * This enhancement required significant modification to the initial feature.
-Prefixes were now to be accepted and along with that, a host of validation to be done.
-In addition, implementation was hard but a very elegant solution was found using predicates and stream functions.
   * Implement tab-specific behaviour of the same command keyword [\#80](https://github.com/AY2122S1-CS2103T-T15-4/tp/pull/80)
   * Contributions to the UI:
       * Show vaccinated icons next to such residents [\#61](https://github.com/AY2122S1-CS2103T-T15-4/tp/pull/61)